@llui/agent-bridge

 drift that the low-level setRequestHandler pattern is prone to.

-Forwarded tools (kind: 'forward') share a generic forwarder that
+Forwarded tools (kind: 'forward') share the @llui/agent/mcp/executor

-payloads where applicable.
-The two meta tools
+across both surfaces.
+The two meta tools (connect_session,

-handlers that mutate the BindingMap directly.
+disconnect_session) carry custom handlers that mutate the BindingMap

 function createBridgeServer(deps: BridgeDeps): McpServer